The Cultural Landscape of Hindutva and Other Essays – by Saumya Dey – Reviewed by Dr. Pingali Gopal – Part II

-In the History section, the author deals with the Islamic dynamics leading to the development of Pakistan, simultaneously deconstructing the popular secular narrative of ‘syncretism’ during the Mughal rule.
-This runs in our standard history books when talking about the Mughal Empire and specially so in Bengal region.
+In the History section, the author deals with Islamic political and social dynamics leading to the creation of Pakistan, while deconstructing the popular secular narrative of “syncretism” during Mughal rule.
+This narrative is the one offered in our standard history books when presenting material on the Mughal Empire, especially so in the Bengal region.

-The pre-colonial Muslim ruled imperial system was not ‘syncretic’, by any stretch of imagination, says the author.
-A syncretism, if meaning that it allowed an unrestricted and consistently legitimate space to the non-Muslims to project their faith and culture, is simply a feel-good story.
-The Mughal imperial system was of an ‘Islamicate’ character.
+The pre-colonial Muslim imperial system was not “syncretic,” by any stretch of the imagination, says the author.
+If by syncretism, we mean that the system allowed an unrestricted and consistently legitimate space to non-Muslims to project their faith and culture, we have to assert that it is both a false narrative and simply a feel-good story.
+The Mughal imperial system was of an “Islamicate” character.
 It had enforced a broad political and cultural hegemony of Islam which granted Hindus limited room for cultural self-assertion.
-There were concessions made to Hindus by some greatly quoted and celebrated donations to temples; these are but small islands of relief in the sea of gruesome destruction.
+There were concessions made to Hindus by a rare but extensively cited donation to temples; these were but small islands of relief in the sea of gruesome destruction.

-In medieval Bengal, despite a shared culture and a common language, a population of converted Muslims expressing its literature in Bengali sought social and religious individuality – its attitude hardly ‘syncretic’.
-Textual evidence in many works suggested a contempt for the Bengali language as a Hindu tongue.
-They also had contempt for the Hindu deities.
-The author details the stress and anxiety of Muslims in Bengal in this regard in his previous book, ‘Becoming Muslims and Hindus.’
+In medieval Bengal, despite a shared culture and a common language, a population of converted Muslims expressing its literature in Bengali sought social and religious individuality – its attitude hardly “syncretic”.
+The textual evidence in many works suggested a contempt for the Bengali language, labeled as a Hindu tongue.
+They also had contempt for Hindu deities.
+The author details the stress and anxiety of Muslims in Bengal in this regard in his previous book, “Becoming Muslims and Hindus”.

-The belief in the special moral endowments of the Muslims, when combined with the average Indian Muslims’ search for social and religious individuality, carried the potential of developing into a quest for political sovereignty.
+The belief in the special moral endowment of Muslims, when combined with the average Indian Muslims’ search for social and religious individuality, carried the potential of developing into a quest for political sovereignty.

-By the end of the colonial rule and in the run up to independence, there was more than an explicit statement of not wishing to co-exist with the ‘ethically inferior’ non-Muslims in a multi-denominational state.
-The Indian Muslim aristocracy feared that it will not be even remotely ‘special’ in a post-colonial, democratic India; while the Muslims of Eastern Bengal sought to preserve the Islamic ‘individuality’ they had acquired after centuries of effort.
-The two concerns naturally coalesced to demand an Islamic State, when on 23 March 1940, the AIML passed the ‘Pakistan resolution’ demanding the creation of ‘autonomous and sovereign’ Muslim states in the ‘North-Western and Eastern zones of India.’
+By the end of the colonial rule and in the run-up to independence, there was more than an explicit statement of not wishing to co-exist with the “ethically inferior” non-Muslims in a multi-denominational state.
+The Indian Muslim aristocracy feared that it will not be even remotely “special” in a post-colonial, democratic India, while the Muslims of East Bengal sought to preserve Islamic “individuality” they had acquired after centuries of effort.
+The two concerns naturally coalesced to demand an Islamic State, when on March 23, 1940, the All India Muslim League (AIML) passed the “Pakistan Resolution” demanding the creation of “autonomous and sovereign” Muslim states in the “North-Western and Eastern zones of India”.

-In the latter part of the nineteenth century, there was a pronounced and visible hostile attitude of the Muslims.
+In the latter part of the nineteenth century, there was a pronounced and visibly hostile attitude among Muslims.
 The Congress, in its eagerness to appease, sought to pre-emptively concede communal representation for Muslims long before the Muslim League existed.
-Contrary to what people may believe, communal representation was not a brainchild of the British or the Muslim League, but in fact the Congress.
+Contrary to what people may believe, communal representation was not a brainchild of the British or the Muslim League, but in fact of the Congress.

 Muslim supremacism and a right to parity with Hindus – were very much inherent in the Pakistan idea.
-One Muslim author argued, like much literature, propaganda, and pamphlets on similar lines, that it was binding upon Muslims to create an Islamic state since ‘it was a central tenet of Islam.’
-The ideological basis of Pakistan, Jinnah’s ‘two-nation theory’, on the other hand, was an attempt at revising the Muslims’ minority status in India.
+One Muslim author argued, like much literature, propaganda, and pamphlets on similar lines, that it was binding upon Muslims to create an Islamic state since “it was a central tenet of Islam”.
+The ideological basis of Pakistan, Jinnah’s “two-nation theory,” on the other hand, was an attempt at revising Muslims’ minority status in India.